 2. Blockchain-based “electronic folder of the artwork” service where qualified operators (such as Foundations, Action Houses, Artists, ..) or the owners of the works will be able to store all the documentation deemed relevant related to them, including those related to the origin.

-Thanks to blockchain technology, every element present in the electronic file will be temporally marked and stored in a permanent, immutable and unalterable way, highlighting the qualified operator who recorded the documentation, since the perception on the reliability of the recorded data is strongly connected to the reputation of the operator who entered them by validating them.
+Thanks to blockchain technology, every element present in the electronic file will be temporally marked and stored in a permanent, immutable and unalterable way, highlighting the qualified operator who recorded the documentation, since the perception on the reliability of the recorded data is strongly connected to the reputation of the operator who entered them by validating them, and is always linked to the NFT.

 The information can be made secret or accessible in a differentiated way by controlling the dissemination and access to the information in the file (obviously the owners of the work will decide the levels of secrecy to be applied).
-This Service can be customised for operators in the sector who wish who wish who wish, such as Foundations, Museums or Auction Houses and may also contain the updated condition reports of each work.
-The condition reports are nothing more than certifications carried out by qualified professionals that attest to the state of preservation of the work, and that are a fundamental element for the correct evaluation of the value of a work and its useabilityuseability in a financial context.
+This Service can be customised for operators in the sector, such as Foundations, Museums or Auction Houses and may also contain the updated condition reports of each work.
+The condition reports are nothing more than certifications carried out by qualified professionals that attest to the state of preservation of the work, and that are a fundamental element for the correct evaluation of the value of a work and its usability in a financial context.

 3. Work ID Card Issuance Service via NFT.
 Once the process of marking and registering the work and all the information related to it is completed, the owner is issued an NFT representing a real identity card of the registered work with all references to the electronic file and the applied genomic seal, with the possibility of using the same NFT as collateral within next generation financial services.
 Although the NFT and the blockchain are not the absolute innovative components of the project, being cutting-edge technologies but now mature, it is certainly innovative the use that is made of these technologies within the project to allow us to develop new advanced and transparent services in the art market and create a transparent ecosystem of information related to works of art that also allows this market to face the digital revolution, drawing considerable benefits.